glxxyxafonso/glxxyxafonso.github.io/README.md

-# glxxyafonso website
+# welcome!

-i really dont use this website, find more about me at: galaxxyafonso.codes
+i really dont use this website, find more about me at: glxxy.xyz